 Provider(s) shall bill their usual and customary charges.
+For a schedule of rates, see: https://medicaid.ncdhhs.gov/ a.
+Coordination of care activities are included in the administrative costs for this service and are therefore not billable.

-For a schedule of rates, see: https://medicaid.ncdhhs.gov/ Note: North Carolina Medicaid and North Carolina Health Choice will not reimburse for conversion therapy.
+Note: North Carolina Medicaid and North Carolina Health Choice will not reimburse for conversion therapy.